andrewrk/genesis/README.md

 ## Roadmap

- 0. example program which opens an audio file, normalizes the volume, and saves it
  0. example synth program which makes a note sound
     0. builtin simple sine wave input device
     0. builtin playback output device